kelseyde/calvin-chess-engine/README.md

 <img src="src/main/resources/calvin.png" width="120">

-A chess engine written in Java.
-Named after my favourite comic book character.
+Calvin is a chess engine written in Java.

 This is a personal project.
 I am a Java developer and amateur chess player, and so I decided to combine these two things and dive into the world of chess programming.
 I have never had so much fun writing code in my life.

-Calvin is rated about ~2000 on Lichess as of October 2023.
+Calvin is rated about ~2000 on Lichess as of November 2023.

 ## Features